A Khovanov stable homotopy type: Introduction

 This paper is organized as follows.
 The first two sections are background: \Section{res-config} introduces notation related to the Khovanov chain complex, that will be used when constructing the Khovanov flow category, and \Section{cjs-puppe} discusses flow categories themselves and how one produces a CW complex from a flow category. \Section{cube-flow} introduces a simple flow category that will be a kind of local model for the Khovanov flow category.
 The Khovanov flow category itself is constructed in \Section{Kh-flow}.
 Invariance of the Khovanov homotopy type is proved in \Section{invariance}.
 Like Khovanov homology, the Khovanov homotopy types trivially satisfy an unoriented skein triangle; this is explained in \Section{skein}.
 The spaces for reduced Khovanov homology are introduced in \Section{reduced}.
 We describe with some examples in \Section{examples}, including the computation of $\KhSpace(L)$ for any alternating link $L$, in terms of the Khovanov homology $\Kh(L)$.
 We conclude in \Section{speculations} with some speculations.

 \textit{Acknowledgments.} The authors are indebted to Ralph Cohen, Christopher Douglas and Ciprian Manolescu for many clarifying conversations on the Cohen-Jones-Segal construction.
 We thank Mikhail Khovanov and Cotton Seed for helpful comments on a previous version.
+Finally, we thank the referee for many helpful suggestions.